BahlaiLab/Policies/Individual_Investigation_guidelines.md

 ## 6. Results
 What did you find?
 Please include a results section that comments on patterns you found.
 Please include any graphs/charts tables produced as part of your analysis, photos of your work, and, THIS IS IMPORTANT, the raw data tables (in excel or CSV format) for any data you collected.
 ## 7. Discussion
 What does it all mean?
 What did you see?
 How do you interpret it?
 Was the approach you used good?
-Did the appraoch answer the questions or problems you set out to examine?
+Did the approach answer the questions or problems you set out to examine?
 What would you do next time?
 ## 8. References cited
 Cite your references!! (use referencing software like Zotero for fewer headaches)